swissup/swissup.github.io/m1/attributepages/attribute-based-page/frontend.md

 ### Top Fashion Brands

-This page uses image mode listing to let customers quickly find their favorite brand by it's recognizable logo.
+This page uses the image mode listing to provide customers with quick searching their favorite brand by it's recognizable logo.

 Display settings tab is used to configure columns count and listing mode.

 Layout XML Update is used to remove breadcrumbs:

 ```xml
 <remove name="breadcrumbs"/>